maismail/rondb-helm/README.md

 helm template .

 # Install and/or upgrade:
-helm upgrade -i my-rondb .

-# To merge default values with custom ones:
-helm upgrade -i my-rondb . --values ./values.minikube.mini.yaml
+helm upgrade -i my-rondb \
+    --values ./values.minikube.small.yaml \
+    --set-file mysql.rootPassword=./mysql.password.root.dummy.txt \
+    --set-file benchmarking.mysqlPassword=./mysql.password.bench.dummy.txt \
+    .

 # Remove again
 helm delete my-rondb

 # Remove PVCs
 kubectl delete pvc --all
 ```

 ## Minikube Values files

-The minikube.values.yaml files are for single-machine configurations.
+The `minikube.values.yaml` files are for single-machine configurations.
 Use other values for production settings.

 - **mini**:
   - Cluster setup: 1 MGM server, 1 data node, 1 MySQL server and 1 API node
-  - Docker resource utilisation: 2.5 GB of memory and up to 4 CPUs
+  - Docker resource utilization: 2.5 GB of memory and up to 4 CPUs
   - Recommended machine: 8 GB of memory

 - **small** (default):
   - Cluster setup: 1 MGM server, 2 data nodes, 2 MySQL servers and 1 API node
-  - Docker resource utilisation: 6 GB of memory and up to 16 CPUs
+  - Docker resource utilization: 6 GB of memory and up to 16 CPUs
   - Recommended machine: 16 GB of memory and 16 CPUs

 - **medium**:
   - Cluster setup: Same as **small**
-  - Docker resource utilisation: 16 GB of memory and up to 16 CPUs
+  - Docker resource utilization: 16 GB of memory and up to 16 CPUs
   - Recommended machine: 32 GB of memory and 16 CPUs

 - **large**:
   - Cluster setup: Same as **small**
-  - Docker resource utilisation: 20 GB of memory and up to 32 CPUs
+  - Docker resource utilization: 20 GB of memory and up to 32 CPUs
   - Recommended machine: 32 GB of memory and 32 CPUs

 - **xlarge**:
   - Cluster setup: Same as **small**
-  - Docker resource utilisation: 30 GB of memory and up to 50 CPUs
+  - Docker resource utilization: 30 GB of memory and up to 50 CPUs
   - Recommended machine: 64 GB of memory and 64 CPUs

 ## Benchmarking